|

 • a time when you felt confident in your English skills

-• a time when you didn’t understand what a person was telling you in English and you got panic
+• a time when you didn’t understand what a person was telling you in English, and you panicked

 “I am glad for __________ because(I learned new words/phrases) ___________.”